bakame-php/http-structured-fields/docs/06-validation.md

 > [!NOTE]
 > `parameterByIndex` uses the same parameter only the callback parameter are
-> different as a second parameter the string key is added to the callback
+> different as a second parameter the string name is added to the callback
 > for validation purpose.

 ### Validating the complete Parameter container